Feline calicivirus infection

 Dall'Ara P, Labriola C, Sala E, Spada E, Magistrelli S, Lauzi S (2019): Prevalence of serum antibody titres against feline panleukopenia, herpesvirus and calicivirus infections in stray cats of Milan, Italy.
 Prev Vet Med 16732-38.

 Dawson S, Smyth NR, Bennett M, Gaskell RM, McCracken CM, Brown A, Gaskell CJ (1991): Effect of primary-stage feline immunodeficiency virus infection on subsequent feline calicivirus vaccination and challenge in cats.
 AIDS 5(6), 747-750.

 Dawson S, McArdle F, Bennett M, Carter M, Milton IP, Turner P, Meanger J, Gaskell RM (1993): Typing of feline calicivirus isolates from different clinical groups by virus neutralisation tests.
 Vet Rec 133(1), 13-17.

-Dawson S, Willoughby K, Gaskell RM, Woog G, Chalmers WCK (2001): A field trial to assess the effect of vaccination against feline herpesvirus, feline calicivirus and feline panleukopenia virus in 6-week-old kittens.
-J Feline Med Surg 3, 17-22.
+Dawson S, Willoughby K, Gaskell RM, Wood G, Chalmers WS (2001): A field trial to assess the effect of vaccination against feline herpesvirus, feline calicivirus and feline panleucopenia virus in 6-week-old kittens.
+J Feline Med Surg 3(1), 17-22.

 Di Martino B, Di Rocco C, Ceci C, Marsilio F (2009): Characterization of a strain of feline calicivirus isolated from a dog faecal sample.
 Vet Microbiol 139(1-2), 52-57.